 River guiding is just like any other service industry position that relies on gratuities.
 Industry standard is anywhere from 15%-20% of the total trip cost factored in with the level of service you feel you received on your adventure.
 While cash gratuities are not mandatory, they are very much appreciated.
 We love what we do and we couldn’t do it without you!

 Alcohol is not allowed before or during your rafting trip.
 As a reminder, this is an outdoor adventure sport where you are required to paddle and participate in all aspects of whitewater rafting.
 We expect you to be at your top performance level during your time with us.

 There is always a chance of falling in.
 Safety is our top priority and you will be informed of protocols during our Safety Meeting.

 Especially during the summer heat, our guests often jump into the river at their guide’s discretion.

 We provide helmets for all our guests on our trips and require our guests to wear them.

 We recommend leaving valuables at home.
-We do not recommend bringing any items onto the rafts that would be a major loss to lose to the water.
 If you love it, leave it at home!

 For safety purposes, we do not allow anything in the rafts that cannot be securely attached to the raft itself.
 You should only have yourself and essential items while on the raft.
 Any item coming on the raft will get wet and possibly become lost or damaged.
 This includes items such as cell phones, go-pros, waterproof cameras, etc. Please travel light.

 Wallets, cell phones, backpacks, towels, change of clothes, and jewelry can all be locked in your car.
 Car keys can be left in the shuttle van or our office (please note that the shuttle van may be left unattended.)
 Tahoe Whitewater Tours is not responsible for the loss, theft, or damage of personal items.